FOREX-Aussie at 2-wk low as inflation data opens door to rate cut

 quarter while key measures of underlying inflation showed the

-smallest rise in more than a decade, paving the way for a cut
+smallest rise in over a decade, paving the way for a cut next

 "(A rate cut's) probably a done deal now.
 The CPI number's